mhschmall/Esp32-Blog-Server/README.md

 Set the SSID and password for the access point you are connecting to.
 No connecting to a network behind a captive portal at this time.

 Decide if you want use internal storage (you will need at least 6mb of internal storage) or external SD card.
 There are only 3 small files needed for the server.
-A large SD is not needed and if your chip has at least 16mb of flash, you can initially deploy without the SD card.
+A large SD card is not needed and if your chip has at least 16mb of flash, you can initially deploy without the SD card.

-If using a SD card, set the SD* pins for the device you want to use.
+If using a SD card, set the SD pins for the device you want to use.
 Currently set for Waveshare ESP32-S3

 Decide if you want to use duckdns.org to handle your domain.
 Going this route allows you to use a dynamic IP for your host.
 See below.